DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 In the West, well-educated and professionally successful women are considered to be independent and liberated.[^14_Fu_14] Their Chinese peers, however, are less fortunate and even stigmatized as leftovers.
-The word, *shengnv*, sometimes *shengnu*, or “leftover women,” refers to well-educated, economically successful urban single women in their late 20s and older.[^14_Fu_15] *Shengnv* became an official word listed by the Ministry of Education of China in 2007.[^14_Fu_16] In 2010, All-China Women’s Federation, with other organizations, conducted and released a survey on Chinese people’s attitude toward love and marriage.
+The word, *shengnv*, sometimes *shengnu*, or 'leftover women', refers to well-educated, economically successful urban single women in their late 20s and older.[^14_Fu_15] *Shengnv* became an official word listed by the Ministry of Education of China in 2007.[^14_Fu_16] In 2010, All-China Women's Federation, with other organizations, conducted and released a survey on Chinese people's attitude toward love and marriage.
 The results showed that more than 90 percent of the males thought women should get married before 27.[^14_Fu_17] Similar results were found in another survey conducted by Baihe.com,[^14_Fu_18] a dating Web site.
 Some 62.2 percent of male